Payback period calculator

 – Fridge B: It uses 174 kWh per year and it has a prize tag of 1159 euro

-Fridge B it is more efficient but also 260 euro more expensive that Fridge A so, which one do you choose?
+Fridge B is more efficient but also 260 euros more expensive than Fridge A so, which one do you choose?

-The only way to make an informed decision is to figure out how much electricity you would be saving per year by choosing fridge B, and then calculating how many years it will take for those savings to compensate the initial extra 260 euro.
+The only way to make an informed decision is to figure out how much electricity you would be saving per year by choosing fridge B, and then calculating how many years it will take for those savings to compensate for the initial extra 260 euros.

-We know that we are paying 0,217 euro per kWh (do you know what a kWh is?) so for us that means that:
+We know that we are paying 0,217 euros per kWh (do you know what a kWh is?) so for us, that means that:

 – Fridge A will have a yearly electricity bill cost of 252 x 0,217 = 54,7 euro